Our unique cleanroom facilities enable advanced development of 2D material capability in highly controlled environments.

 You can find more detail and specifications of our CVD equipment and capabilities by downloading the documents below:

-The EBL suite has many Ebeams systems: High Energy (100kv), FSEM EBL, large area (200mm), & dual beam (Ion & EBL).
+The EBL suite has many E-beam systems: High Energy (100kv), SEM EBL, large area (200mm), & dual beam (Ion & EBL).
 Supports processes such as resist (+ve & -ve) spinning and supports deposition and etching.

-Read a detailed overview and technical specifications by downloading the documents below:
+Read a detailed overview and technical specifications of our EBL capability by downloading the documents below:

 Inductively coupled plasma reactive ion etching (ICP RIE) is a technique that can be used to etch a variety of materials through creating a mix of reactive radicals and ions from gaseous precursors.
 These react on the surface of the substrate to selectively etch target materials.

 Read detailed overviews and technical specifications of our etching capabilities below:

 Photolithography is one of the key techniques used in the manufacture of prototype electronic devices at the NGI which allow the analysis of the electronic properties of 2D materials.

 In order to describe the photolithography process, it is useful draw on its similarities with photography.
 In both processes an image or pattern is transferred onto a substrate by exposing a thin film of material to radiation in the visible to ultra-violet range.

 The regions exposed to radiation undergo a chemical reaction, which is subsequently enhanced and further processed by the application of heat and the interaction with other chemicals.
 The pattern on this thin film of photoresist is thus “developed”, which in lithography involves leaving a pattern of resist on the substrate, which may represent the direct image of the intended structure or its negative image.